i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

 After placing your MultiGP chapter's timer API key into the RotorHazard system, the plugin will activate if the timer has an internet connection after rebooting.
-The server will wait for a duration of time before checking the internet to give the timer the some extra time to establish the connection.
+The server will wait for a duration of time before checking the internet to give the timer's raspberry pi some extra time to establish the connection.

 Archiving any Previous Events
 -------------------------------------------